 Any regulatory approvals that we receive for our drug candidates will be subject to limitations on the approved indicated uses for which the drug candidate may be marketed and promoted or to the conditions of approval (including the potential for a requirement to implement a Risk Evaluation and Mitigation Strategy), or contain requirements for potentially costly post-marketing testing.
 We will be required to report certain adverse reactions and production problems, if any, to the FDA, EMA and comparable foreign regulatory authorities.
 Any new legislation addressing drug safety issues could result in delays in drug development or commercialization, or increased costs to assure compliance.
 The FDA and other agencies, including the Department of Justice, closely regulate and monitor the post-approval marketing and promotion of drug candidates to ensure that they are manufactured, marketed and distributed only for the approved indications and in accordance with the provisions of the approved labeling.
 We will have to comply with requirements concerning advertising and promotion for our drug candidates.
 Promotional communications with respect to prescription drugs are subject to a variety of legal and regulatory restrictions and must be consistent with the information in the drug candidate's approved label.
-As such, we may not promote our drug candidates for indications or uses for which they do not have approval.
-The holder of an approved NDA or MAA must submit new or supplemental applications and obtain approval for certain changes to the approved drug candidate labeling, or manufacturing process.
-We could also be asked to conduct post-marketing clinical trials to verify the safety and efficacy of our drug candidates in general or in specific patient subsets.
+As such, we may not promote our drug candidates for indications or uses for which they do not have approved.
+The holder of an approved NDA or MAA must submit new or supplemental applications and obtain approval for certain changes to the approved drug candidates in general or in specific patient subsets.
 If original marketing approval was obtained via the accelerated approval pathway, we could be required to conduct a successful post-marketing clinical trial to confirm clinical benefit for our drug candidates.
 An unsuccessful post-marketing study or failure to complete such a study could result in the withdrawal of marketing approval.